 Eating healthier is good fuel for your mind.
 We brought you all the facts on how eating healthy affects your mood because we firmly believe that a healthy body and a healthy mind work hand in hand.
-We are continuing to share our tips for healthy living by providing you with five ways to switch up a boring salad!
+We are continuing to share our tips for healthy living by providing you with five ways to beat the salad blues!

 Keep in mind your health goals when selecting your salad enhancements.
 Going vegan?
 Choose beans instead of meat for your protein, or toss in a bit of cooked quinoa.
 Looking to lose a few pounds?
 Look for fat-free and sugar-free dressings, such as “G. Hughes” brands available at Wal-Mart, and stay away from meats, cheese, nuts, oil, and olives.
 And, for everyone, choose healthier, greener greens, such as kale and spinach rather than iceberg lettuce more often than not.

 Best in the summer when you can get the fruit fresh, summer salads will quickly become your favorite meal.
 These salads are often light and airy, but full of nutrition.
 Romaine lettuce and spinach are combined for your bed of greens.

 For a light summer salad - watermelon is a delicious fruit to add to your summer salad.
 Add feta cheese and a few mint leaves, as well as a light balsamic dressing.

 For a nutrient packed summer salad - treat yourself to strawberries, mandarin oranges and walnuts on a bed of mixed greens.
 Top your salad with a balsamic or a light poppy seed dressing.